mandubian/play-json-zipper/README.md

 > `JsZipper` is inspired by the [Zipper](http://en.wikipedia.org/wiki/Zipper_\(data_structure\)) concept introduced by [Gerard Huet](http://en.wikipedia.org/wiki/G%C3%A9rard_Huet) in 1997.

+>The Zipper allows to update immutable traversable structures in an efficient way.
+Json is an immutable AST so it fits well.
+FYI, the Zipper behaves like a loupe that walks through each node of the AST (left/right/up/down) while keeping aware of the nodes on its left, its right and its upper.
+The interesting idea behind the loupe is that when it targets a node, it can modify and even delete the focused node.
+The analogy to the pants zipper is quite good too because when it goes down the tree, it behaves as if it was <i>opening</i> the tree to be able to drive the loupe through all nodes and when it goes up, it <i>closes</i> back the tree...
+I won't tell more here, it would be too long.

 > `JsZipper` is a specific interpretation of Zipper concept for Play/Json API based on :
 >   - Scala Streams to go through / update / construct Json AST in a lazy way
 >   - Monadic aspects to provide _funnier_ ways of manipulating the Json AST (plz see below)